codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/code-signing-identities.md

 aliases: /code-signing-yaml/code-signing-identities
 ---

 Teams can use code signing identities to manage their code signing files in **Team settings > codemagic.yaml settings > Code signing identities** and reference them from their `codemagic.yaml` configuration.
-This makes managing code signing files easier and reduces the number of extra scripts required in your configuration file.
+This makes managing code signing files easier and reduces the number of scripts required in your configuration file.

 ## Managing and uploading files